adam-zhang-lcps/papers/oscillation-modeling.typ

 By using Newton's 2nd Law, @hookes-law can be used to derive the second-order differential equation shown in @acceleration-difeq.
 Solving this differential equation yields the model for position as a function of time presented in @basic-shm-model.

 $ (dif^2 x)/(dif t^2) = -k/m x $ <acceleration-difeq>
 $ x = A cos(omega t + Phi) $ <basic-shm-model>

-As shown above, simple harmonic motion is modeled by a sinusoidal wave, where $A$ represents the amplitude of the oscillation, $omega$ represents the angular frequency, and $Phi$ represents the phase shift of the wave.
+As shown by @basic-shm-model, simple harmonic motion is modeled by a sinusoidal wave, where $A$ represents the amplitude of the oscillation, $omega$ represents the angular frequency, and $Phi$ represents the phase shift of the wave.
 As $A$ represents the amplitude of the oscillation, it represents the maximum distance away from equilibrium that the mass reaches (as $forall x in RR : cos(x) gt.not 1$), and depends solely upon the initial conditions (position and velocity).
 The angular frequency $omega$ is dependent upon the mass of the oscillating object and the stiffness of the spring, and is equal to $sqrt(k/m)$  @Meyers2024OscillatorKinematics.
+Finally, phase shift changes only the point at which the wave starts, and is also dependent solely upon initial conditions.
+Notably, a system with initial velocity is functionally equivalent to a system with no initial velocity and a further starting distance $x_1$, and results only in a phase shift @MoebsEtAl2016UniversityPhysics.

+This experiment seeks to experimentally verify the theoretical models discussed above.
+To do so, a mass will be suspended from a vertical spring and allowed to oscillate from a starting position $x_0$.
+Motion will be recorded using a Vernier Motion Sensor#emoji.reg.
+Two differing masses, starting positions, and springs will be tested, each in isolation to determine how each change affects the resulting simple harmonic motion model.

 = Methods
 == Materials